rharter/docker-awstats-cloudfront/README.md

 ### Volumes

-The container uses two volumes, `/logs` and `/config`.
+The container uses three volumes: `/logs`, `/config`, and `/output`.
 Synced log files will be stored in the volume mounted at `/logs`.
-A customizable `nginx.conf` file will be written to `/config`, and the resulting analytics report will be written to an html file in `/config/html`.
+A customizable `nginx.conf` file will be written to `/config`, and the resulting analytics report will be written to an html file in `/output`.

 ## Examples